 This thesis is on part of the research program “UserAge.”
 The program aims to increase our understanding of the opportunities and challenges presented by the participation of knowledge users in research on ageing and health.

-This thesis only one of several PhD theses based on the UserAge program.
+This PhD student project is one of five based on the UserAge program.

 I entered my doctoral studies with a Master of Science in Cognitive Science and with … As a cognitive scientist… Together these perspectives have been valuable in….